ANSI Roller Chain Sprockets Information

-The distance between the transmission sprocket centers must always be greater than one-half the sum of the sprocket outside diameters to avoid interference with the teeth.
+Center Distance: The distance between the transmission sprocket centers must always be greater than one-half the sum of the sprocket outside diameters to avoid interference with the teeth.
 In transmission ratios greater than 3 to 1, the center distance must be greater than the sum of the sprockets.
 Some applications may be able to accommodate adjustable center differences which can help keep roller chains taut.

 Longer center distances give better chain wrap around a sprocket.
 For common applications, a center distance of 30 to 50 chain pitches is recommended for best results.
 For transmissions with variable loads, 20 to 30 pitches may be suitable.
 On transmissions longer than 80 chain pitches in length, idler sprockets should be used to support the chain.

-Having sprockets that are on the same vertical plane provides a uniform load distribution across the sprocket and provides optimum sprocket and chain life.
+Alignment: Having sprockets that are on the same vertical plane provides a uniform load distribution across the sprocket and provides optimum sprocket and chain life.
 Misalignment can be prevented with the use of thrust bearings, quality shafting, and stable foundations.
 Periodic maintenance should include alignment inspection.

 Common sprocket misalignments.
 Image Credit: Renold

-Lubrication for sprockets, in the form of oil, provides effective cooling and impact dampening at high speeds.
+Lubrication: Lubrication for sprockets, in the form of oil, provides effective cooling and impact dampening at high speeds.
 Quality, non-detergent oil is best suited for sprockets and roller chains.
 Heavy, greasy oils will not sufficiently penetrate the small clearances in roller pins, plates, and rollers.

 Lubrication to sprockets and roller chains can be applied in four ways.
 Manual lubrication is applied periodically with a brush or oil spout.
 Oil baths provide constant lubrication to a roller chain in an oil-tight casing.
 Oil steam lubrication supplies the lubricant to the inner part of a chain in a circulating pump.
 Oil drips are similar to oil streams, but supply a lesser amount of oil to the chain.

-Chain drives can positioned horizontally, vertically, inclined, or in virtually any other configuration.
+Lie of Chain Transmission: Chain drives can positioned horizontally, vertically, inclined, or in virtually any other configuration.
 The loaded chain strand can be uppermost or lowermost, but for vertical drives the driven sprocket should remain on the bottom, if possible, to reduce maintenance.

-Rapid wear and deterioration is the leading drawback in chain drives.
+Sprocket Replacement: Rapid wear and deterioration is the leading drawback in chain drives.
 While lubrication and inspection can extend the life of a sprocket, it will inevitably fail with consistent use, though should last through several roller chains.
 Sprocket wear is noticeable as a ground, inward cut into the tooth.
 The sprocket may begin to resemble a circular saw blade.